 Being committed to upholding LGBTQIA+ rights and diversity, Accenture sponsors gender reassignment for their employees (Fast Company, 2016).

 Employees are not just working to submit reports and beat deadlines, these people are helping build companies.
-In essence, smart business leaders should know two important things—a negative work environment is not conducive to creativity and productivity and a high salary alone cannot suffice employees’ labor (Bedrick, n.d.).
+In essence, smart business leaders should know two important things—a negative work environment is not conducive to creativity and productivity and a high salary and top employee benefits alone cannot suffice employees' labor (Bedrick, n.d.).
 Prioritizing employee perks is a remarkable manifestation that companies appreciate the hard work of their employees.
 (Outback Team Building, 2020).